Skip to content

 I’ve travelled the country for a decade now talking to greenkeepers and asking them about the scheduling of some of their club’s big early season events.

-Many have told me it’s too early for them to take place.
-Their course conditions, purely because of a winter that refuses to leave or an early spring that’s yet to truly fire, aren’t as they would want.
+Many have said that course conditions, either because of a winter that has refused to leave or an early spring that’s yet to truly fire, aren’t exactly as they would want.

 And, if we’re honest with each other, they’re not as we want either.

-So the question is: if it’s so bloody hard, why hold those important competitions so early at all?
+So the question is: if it’s so hard, why hold those competitions so early at all?
 Tradition?
 Prestige?
-A committee that can’t properly comprehend what they see when they look at the course from their windows?

 If your club doesn’t do it already, why not utilise all of it in a glorious last tribute to the year?
 The conditions are still on our side – at least until the clocks go back.